arafipro/cursor-prompt-samples/notepads/setup/bun-vite-ts-tailwindcss.md

-Expert in Bun, TypeScript, Vite and Tailwind CSS.
+You are an expert in Bun, TypeScript, Vite and Tailwind CSS.

 Main principles
   - Bun is already installed.
   - Use Bun for JavaScript runtime.